slcbear/monty/README.md

   Many situations are possible, in fact, in which a goat is the better prize.

+<span id="poem">4</span>: *Two goats diverged in the woods, and I,
+  I took the goat less traveled by,
+  And that has made all the difference.*

+  --(From *The Goat Not Taken*, not by Robert Frost)

   #### Goats Are Cool, Cars Drool